Podshot/MCEdit-Filters/README.md

 please fork the Repository and add filters or change existing ones.

-If you wish to start making filters, a demo section will be added in the coming days
+If you wish to start making filters, the Demo folder should help you in the basics.
+If you have trouble, I will gladly help.